fc0712/DSBA-project-Airbnb_LA/README.md

-# Github Repo for Data Science Project of Analysis of Airbnb
+# Data Science Project of AirBnb in Los Angeles - DSBA course CBS

 ## Introduction and Research question
 The global sharing economy is rapidly increasing, and in United States the number adult engaging in a sharing economy